Dan-Kolar/merging-point/README.md

 ## Arguments

+Arguments can be specified on line 55 in *mc_script.py*

 |  Arguments   | Details  | Default value |
 |  ----  | ----  | ----  |
 | ts  | percentile from which tax data are considered reliable (trustable span); min:0, max:0.98 | 0 |